wso2/docs-is/en/docs/develop/writing-a-custom-event-handler.md

 ## Using the event handler to perform an operation

-Write a method to trigger the event.
-In the method, you can publish an event along with event properties such as `USER_NAME`, `TENANT_DOMAIN`, and `USER_STORE_DOMAIN`, and call the `handleEvent()` method as shown in the following code block.
+Write a method within the product runtime(in an already deployed class file) to trigger an event.
+In the method, you can publish an event along with event properties such as `USER_NAME`, `TENANT_DOMAIN`, and `USER_STORE_DOMAIN` as shown in the following code block via the `handleEvent()` method in the eventing framework.

 ```
 private void triggerSampleEvent (User user, ... ,String eventName)